Kyson/AnalysisProjectDependencies/README.md

 ### 0x01

-- config modules at `analysis_dependencies.conf`,under section `java_modules`,format: name = module path,name must be unique.
+- Configure the module in the `analysis_dependencies.conf` file,under section `java_modules`,format: name = module path,name must be unique.

 ### 0x02

+if macOS or linux,just run `source generate_and_host.sh` for other os,follow these steps:

 - run `python entrance_generate.py`,it will generate json file in output dir.
 - run `python -m SimpleHTTPServer 8080`.
 - open `http://localhost:8080/` in browser.

-or

-if macOS or linux,just run

 ## Features